-The provision of physical assistance by a provider of ambulette services or the provider's employee to a Medicaid beneficiary for the purpose of assuring safe access to and from the beneficiary's place of residence, ambulette vehicle and Medicaid-covered health service provider's place of business.
+Personal assistance is the provision of physical assistance by a provider of ambulette services or the provider's employee to a Medicaid enrollee for the purpose of assuring safe access to and from the enrollee's place of residence, ambulette vehicle and Medicaid-covered health service provider's place of business.

-Personal assistance is the rendering of physical assistance to the beneficiary in:
+Personal assistance is the rendering of physical assistance to the enrollee in:

-- walking, climbing or descending stairs, ramps, curbs or other obstacles; - opening or closing doors; - accessing an ambulette vehicle; and - the moving of wheelchairs or other items of medical equipment and the removal of obstacles as necessary to assure the safe movement of the recipient.
+- walking, climbing or descending stairs, ramps, curbs or other obstacles; - opening or closing doors;

+- · accessing an ambulette vehicle; and - the moving of wheelchairs or other items of medical equipment and the removal of obstacles as necessary to assure the safe movement of the enrollee.

-In providing personal assistance, the provider or the provider's employee will physically assist the recipient which shall include touching, or, if the recipient prefers not to be touched, guiding the recipient in such close proximity that the provider of services will be able to prevent any potential injury due to a sudden loss of steadiness or balance.
+In providing personal assistance, the provider or the provider's employee will physically assist the enrollee which shall include touching, or, if the enrollee prefers not to be touched, guiding the enrollee in such close proximity that the provider of services will be able to prevent any potential injury due to a sudden loss of steadiness or balance.

-A beneficiary who can walk to and from a vehicle, his or her home, and a place of medical services without such assistance is deemed not to require personal assistance.
+A enrollee who can walk to and from a vehicle, his or her home, and a place of medical services without such assistance is deemed not to require personal assistance.